tjay1760/The-coding-challenge/progess.md

-the entry point of the list is the head (elem of first node) last node points to null in an empty linked list the head is null
+the entry point of the list is the head (elem of first node) last node points to null in an empty linked list the head is null adv --> elements can be easily added/ removed without reorgasising it